aiven/aiven-docs/docs/products/grafana/howto/replace-expression-string.md

 title: Replace strings in Grafana® dashboards
 ---

 Sometimes, it is useful to replace all occurrences of a string in Grafana® metric expressions.
-This page describes how to do that using the `aiven-string-replacer-for-grafana` tool, which is on [GitHub](https://github.com/aiven/aiven-string-replacer-for-grafana).
+Do it with the `aiven-string-replacer-for-grafana` tool available on [GitHub](https://github.com/aiven/aiven-string-replacer-for-grafana).

-The approach described will work with your own Grafana® cluster or with an Aiven for Grafana® cluster
+The approach described will work with your own Grafana® cluster or with an Aiven for Grafana® cluster.

 ## Prerequisites